CrayLabs/SmartSim/doc/experiment.rst

 Initialize a Clustered Orchestrator
 """""""""""""""""""""""""""""""""""
-To create an orchestrator that does not share compute resources with other SmartSim entities, use the ``Experiment.create_database()`` factory method.
+To create an ``Orchestrator`` that does not share compute resources with other SmartSim entities, use the ``Experiment.create_database()`` factory method.
 Specifying the parameter `db_nodes` as greater than or equal to 1 will determine whether your database is multi-sharded or single-sharded.